-Overall Verdict: Not Recommended!
+Overall Verdict: I can’t recommend this site right now.
 Since the company stopped paying in points that you could redeem, there has been a lot of negative feedback.
 People feel it’s just not worth it, as there is seemingly such a low chance of winning anything at all.
 This just seems like major cop out to me.

 What Is gfk Media View & How Do You Get Started?

 The idea behind this company is a little different to the norm, as it’s not just your regular surveys about everything and anything – but specifically related to what you may watch on TV, or listen to the radio.

 Additionally, you don’t receive cash or points for these surveys, as you would traditionally with a paid survey website.
 Instead you’re adding to prize draws, with the chance of winning a variety of prizes – such as cash, gadgets and vouchers.

 Entering prize draws was one of the first ways I made money online.
 But I didn’t just enter one or two, I entered thousands a month and so, I know the chances of winning are slim to begin with.